nilesr/dotfiles/README.md

 ```

 ### Configuration
-If you don't like the mu (or lambda, if you're root) comment out line 79 of `.shell_prompt.sh`
+If you don't like the μ (or λ, if you're root) comment out line 79 of `.shell_prompt.sh`

 ---